Paul Hester: Personal life

 Hester was in a relationship with Deborah Conway from Do-Re-Mi in the early 1980s.
 He later formed a relationship with photographer Mardi Sommerfeld and they had two daughters.
 They lived in the suburb of Elwood in Melbourne, Victoria.
+Hester split from Sommerfeld around 2001.

 Death and commemorations

-On 26 March 2005, aged 46, Hester died by suicide at Elsternwick Park in Brighton, Melbourne, near his home.
-Four years earlier he had split from Mardi Sommerfeld.
-His two daughters, Olive and Sunday, were aged 5 and 10 at the time of his death.
-A few years before his death Hester's mother became ill, and died in November 2002.
+On 26 March 2005, at age 46, Hester died by suicide at Elsternwick Park in Brighton, Melbourne, near his home.
 It was known to family and close friends that he had been suffering from depression for a few years prior to his death, and was prone to mood swings.
 Hester was buried at Blackwood in the Central Highlands region of Victoria.

-His life was commemorated at the 2005 Aria Awards, with Neil Finn singing the staple Crowded House anthem solo "Better Be Home Soon" along with a mini-biography and footage from his life and achievements.
+His life was commemorated at the 2005 ARIA Music Awards, with Neil Finn singing the Crowded House anthem "Better Be Home Soon" along with a mini-biography and footage from his life and achievements.
 In October 2005, in memory of Hester and to acknowledge his long links with the area, the local Port Phillip Council agreed to name a path alongside the Elwood Canal, the Paul Hester Walk, after him.
-More recently, Hester Street in the Melbourne suburb of Officer was named after him.

 Hester's girlfriend at the time of his death was New Zealand-based singer Kashan Vincent.
 In July 2006, Vincent sued his estate, claiming a third of his net worth.
 Vincent claimed the pair had a relationship for 32 months and, while not cohabiting, were engaged, but had called off their wedding.
 By May 2007, the lawsuit was resolved out of court, with Vincent receiving a payout, and Hester's two daughters named as the sole beneficiaries of their father's estate.

-In 2007, a reformed Crowded House dedicated its album Time on Earth to Hester.
+In 2007, a reformed Crowded House dedicated its album Time on Earth to Hester, with the song 'She Called Up' inspired by his death.